THE EGYPTIAN COMPOSERS PROJECT

-In 2018, Egyptian composers Amr Okba, Bahaa El Ansary, Karim Frege and Ashraf Fouad composed new works for CGC.
+In 2018, and again in 2022, Egyptian composers created new works for CGC.
+Descriptions of these works are below and recordings of the new works can be heard in the Music section of this site.
 In addition, Bahaa El Ansary conducted a series of intensive workshops as part of the Emerging Egyptian Composers Competition.
 The winners are Kholoud Adel and Ahmed Radwan.
 This project is funded by a grant from the American University in Cairo.
-Click here to listen to the pieces performed by CGC.

 ABOUT THE COMPOSERS & COMPOSITIONS